dbierer/php-class-notes/php-iii-jan-2024.md

 ## TODO
-* Add Middleware slide code to php-iii-demos repo
+* DONE: Add Middleware slide code to php-iii-demos repo

 * For the PHP III demos, get the `index.php` working correctly!

 ## Homework
+For remaining labs:
+* PHP Async:
+  * Examples are in the php-iii-demos repo
+* For the last course module labs
+  * See lab notes below

 For Fri 02 Feb 2024
 * Lab: Adding Middleware
 * REST Service Development Lab
   * Do all labs under this section

 For Wed 31 Jan 2024
 * Lab: Docker Image Build
   * Do all the labs in this section